Aman-nyx/Car-collection/README.md

-my first cool little project with my html & tailwindcss showcasing my cats and more information about cat's breed. learned a lot coding this project about tailwind css. looking forward to create more advanced projects with tailwind css
+my first cool little project with my html & tailwindcss showcasing my cats and more information about cat's breed. the website is responsive both in iphone view or a bigger laptop view. learned a lot coding this project about tailwind css. looking forward to create more advanced projects with tailwind css